- Page Count: 306

 Maybe we can’t predict the future, but we can predict some things.
 For example, I am certainly going to fall in love with Olly.
 It’s almost certainly going to be a disaster.

 I was super excited when I read the description and heard the hype, but this story ended up being one of the worst things I’ve ever read.
 I’m in a very similar “bubble girl” situation as the main character, who has to stay in her house because going outside would kill her.
-But, she actually doesn’t have any condition.
-It’s all a mistake/her life is a lie.
-The cop-out ending combined with the tagline of “the greatest risk is not taking one” felt like such a dismissal or slap in the face.
+But, (view spoiler) The cop-out ending combined with the tagline of “the greatest risk is not taking one” felt like such a dismissal or slap in the face.

 For those of us who are in her situation & allergic to the world at large, the greatest risk is taking one, IS in every single “ordinary” thing like breathing or eating.
 I get that the poor depiction of the illness ties into the eventual plot twist, but I wish that the book description and story didn’t revolve so heavily around it then.
 How is exploiting a serious health condition for the sake of some poorly developed YA romance remotely ok?!
 Market this book as Munchausen by proxy syndrome then.

 I’m aware that the condition was not intended to be portrayed correctly in this book, but the author still trivialized the whole situation to seem like some fear-driven hypochondriac thing (so just let me rant for a second).
 The lack of authenticity in the girl’s daily life while she believed she was sick was just insulting… she was able to eat countless foods.
 And I don’t care how great the air lock is on the door: if her mom goes in and out of the house in the same clothing, that defeats the entire purpose.
 My poor parents spend at least 15 minutes daily changing their clothes and scrubbing down.